jwdavis/genai-training-demos/m2_studio_lang.md

     ```
 4. Ask the same question a few more times.
 Point out that the answer is
    different each time and note the differences.
 Tie that back to temperature.

+### Section 3

+The point of this section is to show how both the prompt gallery and how
+you can use the structured prompt design UI to generate content.

+1. Walk the students quickly through https://console.cloud.google.com/vertex-ai/generative/language/prompt-examples/Hashtag%20tokenization